 05. Restrict social media

-But when updating social media actually is work, it again comes down to structure.
-"The key with social media is to be efficient," explains illustrator Jitesh Patel.
+When updating social media actually is important for your work, it again comes down to structure.
+"The key with social media is to be efficient," explains illustrator Jitesh Patel (opens in new tab).

 "I set myself just 30 minutes to visit Facebook, Instagram, Pinterest and Twitter.
 I use software such as Buffer (opens in new tab) to auto-post to Twitter and Facebook, and I use RSS feed software Feedly (opens in new tab) to channel all the websites I follow into one place."